 We included half-dozen granite chipping sizes, from large cobbles under trees to medium-sized for the hedging, defining a Japanese temple's spirit.
-The 6mm granite which envelops the sunken garden is raked religiously by the client into sinuous forms, spread below a Japanese Holly cloud tree and Bamboo, while reflecting vital light.
-The tactile surface transforms this once clay filled obsolete space into a harmonious Japanese garden within renewed level changes.
-Since we've provided the minimalist, invigorating platform for the connoisseur of all things Japanese, our tireless client treats the stones as his own progeny – a truly dedicated family man!
+The 6mm granite which covers the sunken courtyard garden is raked religiously by the client into sinuous forms, spread below a Japanese Holly cloud tree and Bamboo, while reflecting vital daylight.
+The tactile surface transforms this once clay-filled obsolete space into a harmonious, modern Japanese landscape garden within renewed level changes.
+Since we'd provided a minimalist yet vitalising platform for the connoisseur of all things Japanese, our tireless client treats the stones as his own progeny – a truly dedicated family man!

 shadows & light

 Every landscape design & build project we create features outdoor lighting – a practice synonymous with expressions of architecture, urban living and a contemporary alfresco lifestyle.
 Yet, here in the heart of the Essex countryside, surrounded by fields and a sunset above a flat horizon, the garden lighting glows gently into a Debden evening zephyr.
 The myriad of trees and shrubs is highlighted with stainless steel fittings, where uplighting captures every trunk, stem and leaflet which narrates this modern Japanese courtyard garden.
-The floating decked beds generate a warm ambience, while modern apparatus contrasts the continuum of granite rocks, emerald Ferns and glossy Camellias.
-With such an organic, natural material palette, cross lighting takes a leap into the unknown, as every nook and cranny creates an enchanting interplay of shadows and light.
+The floating decked beds generate a warm ambience, while sleek apparatus contrasts the continuum of granite rocks, emerald Ferns and glossy Camellias.
+Amid an eminently expressive natural material palette, cross lighting takes a leap into the unknown, as every nook and cranny creates an enchanting interplay of shadows and light.

 The clients added an elegant collection of modern garden furniture to expand our initial design concepts.
 The eclectic mix of Dutch and Austrian white seats, sofas, loungers and tables completes a renewed setting, where Viteo's Low collection and FueraDentro's Banca Lounge convey contemporary garden ambience.
-Outdoor seating is enjoyed by the clients and their guests – each spot defining a favourite perch, where a nonchalant disposition simply runs in the family!
+Outdoor seating is enjoyed by the clients and their guests – each spot defining a favourite perch, where a nonchalant courtyard disposition simply runs in the family!